Worries Or Misconceptions People Can Have About Psychotherapy

 Just a quick note: In this article I use 'counselor/counseling' and 'therapist/therapy' interchangeably.

 Therapy is only for really messed up people who have run out of options

 People with more "mild" concerns see counselors all the time.
 A young office worker may want to talk to someone about her niggling feelings of career dissatisfaction.
 A married couple may visit a psychologist to get some quick pointers about parenting.
 There's no rule that says your problems have to cross a certain threshold of severity before you can see a professional.
 As I was saying a second ago, talking to a counselor is just one more avenue for seeking help.
 In many cases it can even be more effective to see someone about a problem when it's still relatively mild.
 You can nip it in the bud while it's lower-intensity and more responsive to an intervention.

 Therapy is just weird and scary

 People who have never been to counseling before often have this vague fear.
 They don't know what to expect.
 Even if they can't point to a specific concern they have, they're still uncomfortable with the unknown.
 Once they get started, many people find the process isn't nearly as bad as they imagined.
-It's mostly just sitting down and talking to someone.
+It's mainly just sitting down and talking to someone.

 Therapy involves lots of odd techniques

-Depending on the school the counselor practices from, more esoteric seeming techniques may come up from time to time.
+Depending on the school the counselor practices from, more esoteric techniques may come up from time to time.
 Some of them have their place.
 However, a typical counseling session is a lot more mundane, and just involves supportive listening, problem solving, and maybe the teaching of some skills.